 Typically, the material factors include tax treatment, bankruptcy remoteness and that there are no particular current problems regarding enforcement in Hong Kong.

-As discussed above, the business undertaken by SPEs is usually restricted.
+As discussed in 4.11 SPEs or Other Entities, the business undertaken by SPEs is usually restricted.

 Typically, unless the transaction specifically requires it, SPEs will avoid activities that require appropriate licensing, such as advising on securities and dealing in securities.

 A typical securitisation structure would not require the SPE to obtain any licences.

 Depending on the applicable laws and regulations, the regulators involved may vary; these may include the HKMA and/or the SFC.

 Depending on the transaction structure and the goal that the originator is trying to achieve (eg, off-balance sheet treatment), various forms of credit enhancement may be used in securitisation.
 Typically, bank accounts and assets of the issuer are charged in favour of the noteholders and the note trustee to secure the payments under the notes.
 The originator can also provide liquidity support to the issuer (eg, letter of credit) if the issuer becomes unable to fulfil its repayment obligations under the notes and the originator (or an affiliate of the originator) may also provide a guarantee or other collateral to the noteholders and the note trustee.

 Government sponsored entities do participate in the securitisation market.
 For example, the Hong Kong Mortgage Corporation Limited, an entity wholly owned by the Hong Kong government through Hong Kong's exchange fund, has participated in securitisation to provide a platform for banks to convert illiquid assets (eg, mortgage portfolios) into more liquid assets, among other purposes.